ECON 4011 - Microeconomic Theory IV (H)

 Assessment Task Due Weighting Learning Outcome Midterm exam

-Assessment Detail1 There will be one assignment and one test during the semester.
-The goal of the assignment and test is to facilitate preparation for the exams.
-The assignment and test are compulsory and NOT redeemable, unless a student has a medical certificate which has to be presented to the lecturer before any redemption can be arranged.
+Assessment Detail1 There will be two assignments and one midterm test during the semester.
+The assignments and midterm are compulsory and NOT redeemable, unless a student has a medical certificate which has to be presented to the lecturer before any redemption can be arranged.

 2 The final exam will cover the entire course.
 All the material covered in class and in the tutorials is examinable.